SniperShark1/mums-space-website/REVIEW_SETUP_INSTRUCTIONS.md

 ### 3. What Happens Next

 1. User taps the review button in your app
-2. Their default browser opens to the reviews page with their username pre-filled
+2. Their default browser opens to the secure review submission page
-3. The page automatically scrolls to the review form section
+3. System verifies they came from the app (checks for username parameter)
 4. User can:
    - See their app username already filled in (e.g., "viplounger")
    - Select 1-5 star rating by clicking stars